kbmackenzie/happy-chicken/README.md

 Happy Chicken is a readable variation of the [Chicken esoteric language][1].
 It compiles to valid Chicken source code.
-It's designed to make it a little bit easier to write silly Chicken programs.
+It's designed to make writing silly Chicken programs a little easier.

 Its implementation is a tiny, self-contained, POSIX-compliant **Awk** script.
 It should run out of the box on most Linux distros. 🐔

 Its syntax consists of one instruction per line.
 Some instructions have operands.
-Instruction names are kept accurate to the [Chicken esolang's VM specification][2]:
+Instruction names are kept accurate to the [Chicken esolang's VM specification][2].

 ```bash
 # Comments are allowed, too!